genestack/user-tutorials/source/guide/using-genestack-import_include.rst

   with an exact start and end position (BED);
 - **Mapped Reads** — reads aligned to a specific reference genome (BAM or CRAM);
 - **Ontology Files** — OWL, OBO or CSV files used to annotate metainfo;
-- **Reference Genome** — Reference genome sequence for a specific organism with annotation; (FASTA and GTF/GFF);
+- **Reference Genomes** — reference genome sequence for a specific organism with annotation; (FASTA and GFF/GTF/GFF3);
-- **Variation Files** — Genetic Variations files, storing gene sequence variations (VCF);
+- **Variation Files** — Genetic variations files, storing gene sequence variations (VCF);
-- **Gene List** - the file includes the list of genes for a specific organism (.gpr, .txt, .tsv);
+- **Gene List** — the file includes the list of genes for a specific organism (.gpr, .txt, .tsv);
-- **Gene Expression Signature** - the file includes the list of genes with expression pattern specific to an organism phenotype according to statistical significance (filtering based on p-value) (.gpr, .txt, .tsv).
+- **Gene Expression Signature** — the file includes the list of genes with expression pattern specific to an organism phenotype according to statistical significance (filtering based on p-value) (.gpr, .txt, .tsv);

-When you upload microarrays or sequencing assays onto the platform, they will be automatically imported as a dataset.

-- **Dataset** — A dataset is a special type of folder that can only contain assays.
-When you import files that are detected as raw sequencing or microarray assays, Genestack creates a dataset and adds the assays to it.
+- **Gene Signature Database** — a list of annotated gene sets, that can be used in enrichment analysis (.gmt).

+When you import files that are detected as raw sequencing or microarray data, Genestack automatically creates a **dataset**, a special type of folder, and adds the assays to it.
-- **Dataset attachments** additional documents in any file format (e.g. PDF, Word, text, etc.) can be uploaded as an attachment to a dataset.
+Additional documents in any format (e.g. PDF, Word, text, etc.) can be imported as **attachments** to a dataset.
 We will discuss the use of attachments below.
+Some types of files, namely Reference Genome, Gene List, Gene Expression Signature, Gene Signature Database, Genetic Variations, Ontology Files, Dictionary, Microarray Annotation, Methylation Array Annotation, Infinium Beta Values, are not wrapped in datasets on import because they are rarely uploaded and processed as batches.

-Moreover, when you perform any analysis on Genestack, you can create other data types, which cannot be imported.
-They include:
+When you perform any analysis on Genestack, other data types, which cannot be imported, can be created such as:

-- **Affymetrix/Agilent/GenePix Microarrays Normalisation** — File with
+- **Affymetrix/Agilent/GenePix Microarrays Normalisation** — file with
   normalized Affymetrix/Agilent/GenePix microarrays data;
 - **Differential Expression Statistics** — expression statistics for change in expression of individual genes or other genomic features between groups of samples, such as fold-changes, p-values, FDR, etc.;
-- **Genome Annotations** — A technical file used for matching GO terms and gene symbols to gene coordinates;
+- **Genome Annotations** — a technical file used for matching GO terms and gene symbols to gene coordinates;
-- **Mapped Read Counts** — The number of reads mapped to each feature of a reference sequence.
-Produced from Mapped Reads files.
+- **Mapped Read Counts** — file is produced Mapped reads and contains the number of reads mapped to each feature of a reference sequence.

+.. verify

 Data import
 ~~~~~~~~~~~

 There are several ways you can access the **Import** application:

-- using the **Import data** link on the Welcome Page;
+- using the **Import data** link on the Dashboard;

 .. image:: images/WP_import.png